-If you use Adobe Creative Cloud applications or look for images to use in your designs safely, you will likely come across the name Adobe Stock more than once.
+If you use Adobe Creative Cloud applications or look for stock images and other assets to use in your designs safely, you will likely come across the name Adobe Stock more than once.
 If the question of what is Adobe Stock raised in your mind, and if you’re curious about what it offers exactly, it’s your lucky day: I’m here to answer this and more.

 As a bonus, we'll tell you how to get 10 free images from Adobe Stock right now!

-In brief, Adobe Stock is a complete and professional stock photo service by Adobe that is seamlessly integrated into Adobe systems, mainly in the creative apps on the Adobe Creative Cloud platform.
+Adobe Stock is a complete and professional stock photo agency by Adobe that is seamlessly integrated into Adobe systems, mainly in the creative apps on the Adobe Creative Cloud platform.

-Adobe Stock is a royalty free stock photography service that offers a collection of over 200 million high-quality images (photos and illustrations) accessible from their stand-alone website and the library feature on any of the Creative Cloud applications, including popular design tools like Adobe Photoshop, Illustrator, or InDesign.
+Adobe Stock is a royalty free stock photography service that offers a collection of over 200 million high-quality images (photos, illustrations, and vector graphics) accessible from the Adobe Stock website and the library feature on any of the Creative Cloud applications, including popular design tools like Adobe Photoshop, Illustrator, InDesign or Premiere Pro.
 The service includes collections of other creative assets such as stock videos, fonts, 3D graphics, audio content, and more, all royalty free and with millions of files to choose from.

-You can search, select, test edit, license, and apply these royalty free stock photos and other premium assets to your creative projects right on your favorite app’s interface, without third-party services, without having to import files, and without any of the hassles of using other stock photo sites.
-In fact, you can sing in to Adobe Stock with the same Adobe ID you use for your other Adobe programs.
+You can search, select, test edit, license, and apply these high quality royalty free stock photos and other premium assets to your creative projects right on your favorite Adobe CC app’s interface, without third-party services, without having to import files, and without any of the hassles of using other stock photo sites.
+In fact, you can sign in to Adobe Stock with the same Adobe ID you use for your other Adobe programs.
 This is one of the core benefits of the way Adobe Stock work, and what sets it aside from other stock agencies.

 For more in-depth details, you can read our Adobe Stock review.
 And you should definitely seize the chance to try the service for free with our great Adobe Stock Free Trial with 10 free photos for one month!
 That is one of several ways to download Adobe Stock photos without a watermark, which lets you download free images of your choice during the free trial period with a standard license that you get to use and keep forever.

-Adobe Stock offers images via subscription plans.
+Adobe Stock photos can be bought via subscription plans.
 These can be a monthly membership or an annual commitment (billed monthly), and they go from just 3 downloads a month up to 750 images a month.
 The plans are very convenient, with low prices that take a single image prices down to less than a dollar each.
 You can also buy credit packs that let you access premium and additional content in an on-demand model.

 For customers who want to buy on demand, they sell credit packs.
-You buy these packs and then use the credits to download assets at your own pace.
-Pricing in credit varies depending on if it's a stock image, a 3D graphic, a video, etc., but in general, the prices per image on demand are higher than subscriptions.
+You buy these packs and then use the credits to download Adobe Stock assets at your own pace.
+Pricing in credit varies depending on if it's a stock image, a 3D graphic, a video, etc., but in general, the prices per image on demand are higher than with a subscription plan.

 So, is Adobe Stock worth it for you?
 The service has a lot of benefits, but certainly, designers using Creative Cloud are the ones who can get the most out of it.

 The main highlight of this service is its full integration with Creative Cloud apps.
 For any designer using this platform and its software applications in their creative work, Adobe Stock makes their workflow much faster and easier.
 Having a huge stock photo collection right on your design app, with images you can test and edit into your design before deciding to purchase, and the clear usage rights and legal backup of an Adobe Stock license, are a great added value that makes your life easier and helps you create better designs faster.

-Finally, the quality of the images is not only professional and high resolution but also very trendy and fresh.
-Adobe Stock is strongly creativity-focused, so here, you can find the latest and best work from talented visual artists worldwide.
+Then, the quality of the images is not only professional and high resolution but also very trendy and fresh.
+Adobe Stock premium content is strongly creativity-focused, so here, you can find the latest and best work from talented visual artists worldwide.
 You can even see an artist's portfolio of stock images, as well as multiple images from the same photo shoot available for purchase on Adobe Stock.

 If you want to dip your toes in the Adobe Stock waters before diving in with your money into a paid subscription, great news: the Adobe Stock free trial lets you download 10 free images of your choice during one month!